 The apartment was bright and airy.
 On the walls inside her apartment were framed posters of books and authors she had represented.
 I relaxed.
 This was the right place.
 Maybe the wrong decade, but the right place.
 After chatting for a few minutes, she asked if I wanted to go out for lunch.
 “We can get to know each other and discuss my plans for your wonderful book over a glass of wine.
 I have your contract ready.”

 I discretely glanced at my watch.
 A full day of rheumatology patients in my office in Portland, Maine awaited me tomorrow.
-I had been naïve to believe that I could fly from my medical practice to Philadelphia in a single day.
+I had been naïve to believe that I could fly from my medical practice to Philadelphia and back in a single day.
 What folly.
 Now, I was looking at a lunch which would begin no sooner than 3:00 pm.
 “Of course,” I said.

 “Would it be okay if my husband, Jerome, comes?
 He’s a retired dentist, and enjoys meeting my new authors.”